TIME CRITICAL - EGM 3 MARCH 2026

 Shareholder Protection: Most Favored Nation

-If shareholders approve Resolution 2(a), the SME Bank investors may seek price protection.
-If the Board issues ANY shares below $17.9386, it would be appropriate for the SME Bank investors to receive the benefit of that lower price - or anti-dilution adjustments.
-This protects all investors who support the SME Bank proposal from being disadvantaged by the Board's competing raise.
+If shareholders approve Resolution 2(a), the SME Project investors may seek price protection.
+If the Board issues ANY shares below $17.9386, it would be appropriate for the SME Project investors to receive the benefit of that lower price - or anti-dilution adjustments.
+This protects all investors coming in this round, whether as part of the SME Project consortium or alongside but not part of it, and also includes existing shareholders participating in this round.

 What is a Section 249F Meeting?